karx/karx.github.io/homeSwitch/Issues/README.md

 ### 17th December 2019
-* App crashing on logging in - Updated last 17th Morning - One plus 7
+* <strike>App crashing on logging in - Updated last 17th Morning - One plus 7</strike>
 * Wifi Connectivity is failing -
 * Connected Online Indicator
 * Mesh device is not functional - Online | TBT